*the content does not apply to US users

 What trading platforms does eToro offer?

-eToro is home to over 11,000,000 traders and has established itself as a leader in social trading since its inception in 2007.
+eToro is home to over 11,000,000 traders and has established itself as a leader in social trading since its inception in 2007. eToro copy trading continues to attract new retail traders who favor copying trades from others in the eToro community with a few clicks.
 Two acquisitions in 2019 in this sector express the desire to become a leader in this emerging market.
 On the surface, this brokerage seems exceptional, with operational statistics supporting a well-managed company.
 The cross-asset selection is good with over 2,000 assets across six categories.
 The area where eToro provides its biggest advantages is in the cryptocurrency market, where eToro really offers unparalleled offerings.
+The 93 eToro crypto choices provide this social trading broker with a competitive advantage in this sector.

 One downside of eToro is the lack of MT4 availability, but the broker’s proprietary platform offers a user-friendly interface that is great for new traders. eToro is proud of its social trading platform and claims that as of June 1st 2018, 73% of 124 million copied trades have been profitable, though we could not verify this claim during our eToro review.